 - 5.70 This site is inside the LBD on the edge of the town centre of Royal Tunbridge Wells.
 It consists of several residential properties and includes an area of green space and parking for the existing properties.
 The site is adjoined by a car park, residential properties, and offices.
 Sainsbury's and the Smith and Western (a restaurant housed in the former rail station) are located to the south of the site. - 5.71 Vehicular access to the site is from the existing access road to the properties via the car park from the A26, Eridge Road.
-Pedestrian access to the site is from the existing access road. - 5.72 The site falls within the Royal Tunbridge Wells Conservation Area and is adjacent to a number of listed buildings and forms an important gateway area to the town.
+Pedestrian access to the site is from the existing access road and pedestrian linkages between the site and the surrounding area and to the town centre should be explored. - 5.72 The site falls within the Royal Tunbridge Wells Conservation Area and is adjacent to a number of listed buildings and forms an important gateway area to the town.
 It is within close proximity to the Tunbridge Wells Common. - 5.73 There are a number of trees and hedges along the site boundaries, some with Tree Preservation Orders.
 Parts of the site fall within the Environment Agency's Flood Zones 2 and 3. - 5.74 Any development of the site will need to be sensitively designed to take account of the existing constraints, primarily in relation to the impact on the conservation area, adjacent listed buildings, and protected trees within the site. - 5.75 The site is allocated within the Site Allocations Local Plan 2016 (Policy AL/RTW 4B) for mixed use development and planning permission has been granted for the development at Land to the Rear of 1-2 Montacute Gardens in 2020 (20/00191/FULL) for nine dwellings, which are included within the site capacity of 30 dwellings as set out within the policy.
 It is considered that this previously developed site falls within a sustainable location, and therefore is suitable for sensitively designed residential development subject to the site constraints highlighted above.